reaganlo/ai-safety/README.md

 - [NeMo-Guardrails] (nemo-guardrails/README.md)

 ## Design Recommendation
-1. Use non-LLM, lightweight models to validate the user input and LLM output.
+1. Use non-LLM, lightweight models from [Guardrails-AI] (guardrails-ai/README.md) to validate the user input and LLM output.
-2. Use system prompt engineering to instruct the LLM itself to behave in a safe manner.
+2. Use system prompt engineering similar to [Safety-System-Prompts] (guardrails-ai/safety_system_prompts.py) to instruct the LLM itself to behave in a safe manner.

 ![Guardrails Design](https://github.com/reaganlo/guardrails-llm/blob/main/guardrails-design.png?raw=true)